gravitational/teleport/rfd/0080-hardware-key-support.md

 #### PIV secret management

-Some PIV operations require [administrative access](https://developers.yubico.com/PIV/Introduction/Admin_access.html), which require one or more of the following secrets:
+Some PIV operations require [adminstrative access](https://developers.yubico.com/PIV/Introduction/Admin_access.html), which require one or more of the following secrets:

 | Name           | size     | default value                                      | function                                  |
 |----------------|----------|----------------------------------------------------|-------------------------------------------|